 \section{Axioms and Rules of \dL}

-The power of differential dynamic logic comes from its proof calculus that is relatively complete~\cite{DBLP:conf/lics/Platzer12a}, can prove all invariants and all algebraic properties of algebraic hybrid systems~\cite{DBLP:journals/jacm/PlatzerT20} and all open properties of compact initial value problems~\cite{DBLP:journals/jacm/PlatzerQ25}.
+The power of differential dynamic logic comes from its proof calculus, which is relatively complete~\cite{DBLP:conf/lics/Platzer12a} and can prove all invariants and all algebraic properties of algebraic hybrid systems~\cite{DBLP:journals/jacm/PlatzerT20}.
+Moreover, all true open properties of compact initial value problems are provable~\cite{DBLP:journals/jacm/PlatzerQ25}.
 In \Cref{sec:completeness}, completeness for general robust reachability properties will be shown.
-The proof calculus for \dL can be found in different forms in the literature~\cite{DBLP:conf/lics/Platzer12a,DBLP:journals/jacm/PlatzerT20}.
-Instead of repeating it, the relevant rules and axioms for the completeness proof are recalled in the required form.
-Soundness for robust \dL is inherited from soundness for \dL, as \rdL is a fragment and their semantics coincide.
+The proof calculus for \dL can be found in the literature~\cite{DBLP:conf/lics/Platzer12a,DBLP:journals/jacm/PlatzerT20}.
+The relevant (derived) rules and axioms for the completeness proof are recalled.
+Soundness for robust \dL is inherited from soundness for \dL, since \rdL is a syntactic fragment and their semantics coincide.